Belarusian Men's Handball Championship

 The Belarusian Men's Handball Championship is the national league for team handball in Belarus.
-The current champions are SKA Minsk, who won 11th title in 2024/25 season.
+The current champions are HC Meshkov Brest, who won 17th title in 2025/26 season.

 The tournament was founded in 1992 to replace the Soviet Men's Handball Championship after the dissolution of the Soviet Union.

 After the launching of the 2022 Russian invasion of Ukraine, the European Handball Federation in February 2022 temporarily suspended the teams from Belarus.

 2025-26 Season participants

 The following 16 clubs compete in the championship during the 2025–26 season.